Amsterdam North Holland, The Netherlands Travel Guide

 Explore the surrounding region in detail, including smaller towns and nature reserves.

-Consider learning some basic Dutch for a richer cultural experience.
+Consider learning a number of simple Dutch for a richer cultural experience.

 Tailor your Haarlem itinerary to your specific passions.